Anuj-Kanada/Usefull-Linux-command/README.md

 - tar - Command to extract and compress files in linux
 - grep - Search for a string within an output
 - head - Return the specified number of lines from the top
+- tail - Return the specified number of lines from the bottom